 UMass ASC Fitness service is provided by AdvantageHealth Corporation, a respected source for results-oriented programs that promote wellness and productivity.
 The UMass Albert Sherman Fitness Center (ASC) is located on the third floor of the Albert Sherman Center building and is open 24/7.
 All matriculated students are able to register free of charge as the cost is included in their tuition.
 Employees/non-matriculated students can join the ASC Fitness Center for a monthly fee.
-The ASC Fitness Center is staffed between the hours of 6am and 7pm Monday-Thursday and on Fridays from 6am and 6pm.
+The ASC Fitness Center is staffed between the hours of 6 a.m. and 8 p.m.
+Monday through Friday.
 This brand new center consists of a large open concept room equipped with cardiovascular equipment (concept 2 rowers, treadmills, elliptical machines, stationary bikes, etc.), a variety of free weights and other state-of-the-art LifeFitness equipment.
 Also featured in the main room is a Synergy 360 Machine.
 Take your workouts to another level or sneak a guick workout in with hanging bags, monkey bars, box jumps, TRX and more.
 Whether your interests include fitness improvement, stress relief, conditioning, fun or wellness and recreation, the ASC Fitness Center community has an offering that is right for you.